-Bi-level positive airway pressure (BPAP) is a common NIV mode in the pediatric ICU.
-Many BPAP devices use a single-limb patient circuit with an integrated fixed-leak port "expiratory valve" and high flows to purge the circuit of exhaled carbon dioxide.
-A major concern with administering aerosolized drugs in this system is whether the combination of high system flow and leak delivers any aerosolized drug to the patient.
-Additionally, factors influencing the aerosol delivery during NIV include type of ventilator; ventilation mode; circuit humidity; type of interface; type and configuration of aerosol generator; drug-related factors such as aerosol particle size; breathing parameters; and patient-related factors such as level of respiratory distress, hemodynamic status, type and severity of lung disease, and synchronization of aerosol generation with inspiratory air flow.17 Also, the ability to tolerate a face mask, the quality of mask fit, the degree of leak around the mask, and the position of the exhalation leak valve in the NIV circuitry all may impact drug delivery.
+Bi-Level Positive Airway Pressure (Bi-PAP) is a common NIV mode being used in pediatrics in the PICU.
+Many BiPAP devices use a single-limb patient circuit with an integrated fixed-leak port "expiratory valve" and high flows to purge the circuit of exhaled carbon dioxide.
+A major concern with administering aerosolized drugs in this system is whether the combination of high system flows and leak actually results in any aerosolized drug delivery to the patient.
+Additionally, there are several other factors influencing the efficiency of aerosol delivery during NIV.
+These include: (1) type of ventilator, (2) mode of ventilation, (3) circuit humidity, (4) type of interface, (5) type of aerosol generator and its configuration, (6) drug related factors, including aerosol particle size, (7) breathing parameters, and (8) patient-related factors; including the level of respiratory distress, hemodynamic status, the type and severity of lung disease, and synchronization of aerosol generation with inspiratory airflow17.
+Also, the ability to tolerate a facemask, the quality of mask fit, the degree of leak around the mask and position of the exhalation leak valve in NIV circuitry all may impact drug delivery.

-Until recently, nebulizer and leak valve position in the circuit could not be moved, for technical reasons.
-New developments include face masks with interchangeable leak adapters; vibrating-mesh nebulizers, which add no flow to the circuit; and the very recent introduction of a lightweight vibrating-mesh nebulizer that can be integrated proximal to a pediatric oronasal mask.
-These all allow variations to the standard NIV circuit setup.
-We tested the null hypothesis that there would be no difference in albuterol delivery between a standard vibrating-mesh nebulizer placed before the humidifier and before the leak, after the humidifier and before the leak, and an integrated mask vibrating-mesh nebulizer placed after the leak.
+Until recently, nebulizer and leak valve position in the circuit could not be moved for technical reasons.
+New developments include facemasks with interchangeable leak adapters, vibrating mesh (VM) nebulizers, which add no flow to the circuit, and the very recent introduction of a lightweight VM nebulizer that can be integrated proximal to a pediatric oronasal mask, all which allow variations to the standard NIV circuit set up.
+We sought to test the null hypothesis that there are no differences in albuterol delivery between a standard VM nebulizer placed 1) before the humidifier and before the leak, 2) after the humidifier and before the leak and 3) an integrated mask VM nebulizer placed after the leak.